Commitment to collaborative publishing

-You will contribute to ground breaking research that will affect the health of millions of African women.
+You will contribute to ground breaking implementation and research that will affect the health of millions of African women.
 You will be working in an international/South African work environment and will get to know other cultures, South African and African research history.
-The international work experience will add value to your future and might open doors to new opportunities.
-Accommodation for non-South Africans (for the first 3-6 months in SA) is only 300 meters from the beach.
-Previously people with the following professions have participated:
+The international work experience will add value to your future and can open doors to new opportunities.
+Accommodation for non-South Africans (for the first 3-6 months in SA) is only 300 metres from the beach.
+Previously, people with the following professions have participated:

 - Medical doctors and medical students